Doing the donkey work at Erddig

 “We are so grateful to Erddig for taking on two of our large donkeys as they are more difficult to rehome.
 People often don't have the space or expertise to deal with them, so when we were approached by Erddig for donkeys large enough to drive a cart, we were over the moon.

-“Lofty and Tambo are such nice natured donkeys, we felt they would benefit from being adopted by Erddig, where they have been receiving the one-to-one attention they need.
+“Lofty and Tambo are such nice natured donkeys, we felt they would benefit from being rehomed at Erddig, where they have been receiving the one-to-one attention they need.
 I think they’re enjoying their Grade I listed home.”

-Volunteer researcher, Sarah Bayliss, has been spending time in the Flintshire Records Office, trawling Erddig’s archives to see what else she can find about the role of donkeys at Erddig.
+Volunteer researcher, Sarah Bayliss, spent a lot of time in the Flintshire Records Office, trawling Erddig’s archives to see what else she could find about the role of donkeys at Erddig.
 She said: “There are some photos and a few references, but so far I have only scratched the surface.
 There are thousands of documents available and we're finding out more each time we visit.”

 About the donkeys at Erddig: